Arctic-Bromine-Model-Intercomparison/arctic-bromine-model-intercomp/outputVariablesObs.md

 Pressure can also be provided in the form of surface pressure and hybrid coefficients.

 Spatial and temporal resolution should be as high as possible.
-Hourly output would be perfect.
-Daily files are preferred, but hourly or monthly files are also ok.
+Recommended: hourly output

 If you are planning to participate in the comparison to satellite data, please provide a small test file to Andreas Richter (richter@iup.physik.uni-bremen.de) to ensure that we can deal with the file format.